MikeyBurkman/mongo-queue/README.md

 This will fail the record immediately.
 It will not be retried, and it will be passed to the `onError` handler.
 The record will get the additional property of `immediateFailure` set to `true`.
 Its `failureReason` value will be set to the `reason` argument.

+## Caveats
+* Not multi-thread safe.
+Having multiple processes or servers running the queue processing code on the same collection can lead to duplicate processing of records.